oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 - Use dynamic storage provisioning? **Yes**
 - Use a specific storage class? (leave empty)

-**NOTE**: You can leave the Docker repository name blank for running Kubernetes locally, but a repository will be required for the cloud deployment, so go ahead and create a Docker personal account, and the image pull configuration will be ready for both local and cloud deployments.
+**NOTE**: You can leave the Docker repository name blank for running Kubernetes locally, but a repository will be required for the cloud deployment, so go ahead and create a [Docker Hub](https://hub.docker.com/) personal account, and the image pull configuration will be ready for both local and cloud deployments.

 Build the `gateway`, `store` and `blog` services container images with Jib.
 For example, for the `gateway` service: